nicoesve/riemmtan/README.md

 ## Installation

-You can install the released version of spdmetrics with:
+You can install the released version of riemmtan with:

 ```r
 # install.packages("devtools")